Puerto Vallarta: Economy

-Nearly 50% of the workforce is employed in tourist related industries: hotels, restaurants, personal services, and transportation.
-The municipality does, however, continue to have strong agricultural, industrial and commercial sectors.
+Nearly 80% of the workforce is employed in tourist related industries: hotels, restaurants, personal services, and transportation.

 Tourism trends

-Puerto Vallarta was once named as La ciudad más amigable del mundo (The Friendliest City in the World), as the sign reads when entering from Nayarit.
-Today, numerous sidewalk touts selling time-shares and tequila render the city's atmosphere more akin to tourist-heavy resorts like Cancun and Acapulco, but overall the city's reputation remains relatively undiminished.

-Tourism in Puerto Vallarta has increased steadily over the years and makes up 50% of the city's economic activity.
-The high season for international tourism in Puerto Vallarta is from late November through March (or later, depending on the timing of the college spring break period in the U.S.) The city is especially popular with U.S. residents from the southern and western U.S. because of the number of direct flights between Puerto Vallarta and Atlanta, Los Angeles, San Francisco, Seattle, Denver, Phoenix, Dallas, Houston, Minneapolis, and Chicago.
-It is also popular with tourists from western Canada with a number of direct scheduled and charter flights from western Canadian cities.
+Tourism in Puerto Vallarta has increased steadily over the years and makes up 80% of the city's economic activity in 2020.
+The high season for international tourism in Puerto Vallarta is from late November through March (or later, depending on the timing of the college spring break period in the U.S.) The city is especially popular with U.S. residents from the southern and western U.S. because of the number of direct flights between Puerto Vallarta and Atlanta, Los Angeles, San Francisco, Seattle, Denver, Phoenix, Dallas/Fort Worth, Houston, Minneapolis/St Paul and Chicago.

-Puerto Vallarta is also a highly popular vacation spot for domestic tourists.
-It is a popular weekend destination for residents of Guadalajara (tapatíos), and a popular national destination for vacations such as Semana Santa (the week preceding Easter) and Christmas.
-As Acapulco has experienced a rise in drug-related violence, Puerto Vallarta has absorbed much of the Mexico City resort vacation business (Acapulco has long been a common destination for tourists from Mexico City).

-Rapid growth in tourist volume in Puerto Vallarta has given rise to rapid growth in hotel and rental apartment construction.
-This growth has spilled over from the city limits into Nuevo Vallarta in the neighboring state of Nayarit.